Updated November 20th, 2022 by Travel the Greek Way

-Interactive Google Map for Athens Seafood Restaurants
+Google Map for Seaside fish restaurants in Athens

 In the Interactive Google map below, you can find all the Athens fish restaurants that we are visiting in this post: